Flotsam3/stockfolio/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
-3. Set environment variables if needed
+3. Add your environment variables in the Vercel dashboard
 4. Deploy 🚀

 More info: [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying)